Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 [comment]: <> (RS FH needed.
 I did not manage to import bank data.)

   - [SHOW REGISTERED]
-  Click this button to display all booked payments.
+  Click this button to display all posted payments.

   - [SHOW HIDDEN]
   Click this button to display all hidden payments.